Also known as the Little River Fort, Fort Smith, and the Blockhouse Fort.

 George Bernhard Erath

-George Bernard Erath (1813-1891) was born on January 1, 1813, in Vienna, Austria.
+George Bernhard Erath (1813-1891) was born on January 1, 1813, in Vienna, Austria.
 Following studies in English and Spanish at the Vienna Polytechnic Institute, he emmigrated to the United States.
-He landed in New Orleans in 1832 and then moved to Cincinnati, Ohio, but by 1833, he’d moved to Texas.
+He landed in New Orleans in 1832 and then moved to Cincinnati, Ohio, but by 1833, he’d gone to Texas.

 During the Seventh, Eighth, and Ninth congresses of the Texas Republic (1843-1845), he served as a member of the House of Representatives for Milam County, where he was a strong supporter of annexation of Texas by the United States.
 After annexation, he served in the First Legislature, but in 1846, he returned to surveying, platting the towns of Waco and Stephenville.
 Another stint in government followed in congress followed when he was elected to the Senate of the Seventh, Eighth, and Ninth Legislature (1857-1860).